-- We fly early afternoon from Luton to Cluj where we spend one night at the 5* Hotel Opera.
+- We fly early afternoon from Luton to Cluj where we spend one night at the 5* Hotel Opera Plaza.
 We have dinner in our hotel – wine, water and coffee are included with group lunches and dinners.

 - We drive through lovely countryside, the mountains and valleys of Maramures.
 We have lunch in Baia Mare and that afternoon we visit the wooden churches at Surdesti and Desești.
 We continue to Sighetu Marmaţiei and spend one night at the 3* (Superior) Hotel Gradina Morii and have dinner in our hotel.

 - We drive across the spectacular Carpathian mountiains to Bucovina.
 We visit the wooden churches at Rozavlea and Ieud and have lunch en route at Borsa.
-We stay two nights at the 4* Popas Turistic Bucovina, near Suceviţa where we also have dinner.
+We stay two nights at the 4* Best Western Gura Humorului, where we also have dinner.

-- We continue across the Carpathians, stoping for lunch at Bistritsa, visiting the Palace of Culture in Târgu Mureș en route.
-We spend two nights at the 4* Hotel Central Park in Sighișoara and dinner will be in the hotel.
+- We continue across the Carpathians, stopping for lunch at Bistritsa, visiting the Palace of Culture in Târgu Mureș en route.
+We spend two nights at the 4* Mercure Binderbubi Hotel in Sighișoara and dinner will be in the hotel.

 - We spend the morning in Sighișoara on foot, visiting the Citadel, the Clock Tower and Church on the Hill, after which we have a group lunch.
 In the afternoon we drive to Biertan village and visit the fortified Saxon church.
 This evening we eat independently in Sighișoara.

-- On our way to Brasov we visit Viscri and Prejmer villages to see their fortified Saxon churches; lunch is included in Viscri.
-We continue to Brașov for two nights at the 5* Hotel Aro Palace and we have dinner in a local restaurant.
+- On our way to Brasov we visit Viscri to see its fortified Saxon church; lunch is included in Viscri.
+We continue to Brașov and visit the Black Church before going to our hotel for two nights, the 5* Hotel Aro Palace, and we have dinner in a local restaurant.

-- We spend the morning in Brașov, visiting the old Romanian school in the Șchei quarter, the Black Church and the main Square.
+- We visit Prejmer’s fortified Saxon church before spending the morning in Brașov, visiting the old Romanian school in the Șchei quarter, the Black Church and the main Square.
 The afternoon will be free and lunch and dinner are not included today.

-- On our way to Sibiu we visit the Saxon village at either Cisnădioara or Cisnădie.
-We have lunch en route and on arrial in Sibiu we have an orentation walk.
-We spend two nights at the 4* Hotel Continental Forum and this evening we have dinner in a local restaurant.
+- On our way to Sibiu we visit the Saxon village at Cisnădioara.
+We have lunch en route and on arrival in Sibiu we have an orentation walk.
+We spend two nights at the 5* Hilton Sibiu Hotel and this evening we have dinner in a local restaurant.

 - We spend the morning in Sibiu on foot, with visits to the Brukenthal Museum and the Evangelical and Orthodox Churches.
 After some free time for lunch, not included, we drive out to visit the ASTRA outdoor ‘Museum of Traditional Folkloric Civilisation’.
 We have our final dinner at a local restaurant.

-- There will be some free time this morning after which we drive to Sibiel village to visit the Glass Icon Museum, followed by lunch in a village house.
+- There will be some free time this morning after which we drive to Sibiel village for lunch in a village house, followed by a visit to the Glass Icon Museum.
 We continue to Sibiu airport for the return flight to Luton.